dentist about to work on teeth

 Renewing your dental license may be more challenging than you previously thought.
 Keeping your dental license active is essential if you hope to continue practicing dental medicine.
 There may be several roadblocks and issues with your dental license renewal along the way.

 Here is a general idea of what you can expect as you move through the dental license renewal process and how long it might be before your dental license is officially renewed by the Texas State Board of Dental Examiners (TSBDE).
-When you need legal help protecting your dental license, reach out to our professional license defense attorneys at Bertolino LLP to discuss the specific details of your case.
+When you need legal help protecting your dental license, reach out to our dental license defense lawyers at Bertolino LLP to discuss the specific details of your case.

 Rules for Renewing Your Dental License in Texas